We want you to bank with confidence and a greater peace of mind.

 At MAXA Financial, we take privacy and security seriously.
 Nothing is more important than protecting your personal and financial information.
 We are committed to keeping your information safe and want to provide you with the tools and knowledge to protect yourself.

 MAXA Finanical offers the following ways to maximize your online security.

 All online transactions with online banking are encrypted.
 The information traveling between your computer or phone and a server is translated into unreadable messages.
 Scrambling data into an unreadable format makes it difficult for unauthorized individuals to obtain.
 Once the destination is reached, the messages are decrypted back into useable material.

 To access our services, your browser must also support 128-bit Secure Sockets Layer (SSL) encryption.
 All browsers online banking supports meet this requirement.
 If yours doesn’t, please download the appropriate encryption support from your browser’s supplier.
 Keeping your browser up-to-date, does a better job keeping your data safe.

 A higher level verification process is another added security feature to our online banking.
-A rotation of three security questions makes it harder for unauthorized people to gain access.
+Security questions makes it harder for unauthorized people to gain access.

 Our direct alerts will let you know when important changes are made to your online banking information.
 These alerts add another level of security to your account.
 You need to monitor these and report any potential fraudulent activity as soon as it happens.
 If you receive an alert but did not perform a change in Internet Banking, contact us immediately and we can address your concerns and take the appropriate steps to fix things.